Published 22 July 2020 ● Last Updated on 20 January 2022

-Now if there was ever a National Parks pageant, Yosemite would top the list for sure.
-A nature buff’s dream come true, Yosemite has so much to offer to travelers.
-If you are a fitness freak then Yosemite with its hiking trails and valleys is the best way to explore one of the most stunning parks in the world.
+Now if there was ever a National Parks pageant, Yosemite would be among the list-toppers for sure.
+A nature buff’s dream come true, Yosemite has much to offer to travelers.
+If you are a fitness freak then its trails and valleys offer a chance to hike through one of the most stunning parks in the world.
 Being more of a couch potato myself, I quite enjoyed the experience of this virtual tour that took me right up to Glacier Point, without breaking a sweat!
 Yosemite National Park offers a ton of attractions and things to do here.
 The Chilnualna Waterfalls are spectacular and a must-visit if you’re in the neighbourhood.
 I must admit, after this tour I did run a google search on ‘when can we travel again’, because this just seemed like a 360 degree travel experience that caters to everything I love and miss right now.

 For the History Buff

 Museum of the world

 If museums are your thing then the Museum of the World is a great place to sit back and get lost in time.
 The project is a partnership between The British Museum and Google Cultural Institute.
 What’s interesting about this experience is the feeling you get of being in a time warp – jumping through decades, centuries, across cultures and traditions.
 A futuristic look at the past, the interface here kind of gives you the feel of AI inspired movies that are all about picking the time and place of the past you want to visit.

 I am a big fan of period cinema.
 Watching history come alive onscreen is my go-to happy place.
 So when I explored the history of Singapore from 1819 onwards, a project developed by The National Museum of Singapore and the National Heritage Board, it really hit the mark for me.
 Fascinating, engaging, and completely catering to my love for cinematic experience of the past, this is a must visit.